garrandall/popular-music-data/tracks/sing-a-simple-song-west-street-mob.md

 Let me hear you say
-Ya, ya ya ya ya (Sing it, sing it, sing it, sing it, sing it) Ooh, let me hear you say
+Ya, ya ya ya ya (Sing it, sing it, sing it, sing it, sing it) Oh, let me hear you say
 Ya, ya ya ya ya (Sing it, sing it, sing it, sing it, sing it)

 Ah, oh